 The requirement of pre-market review could negatively affect our business until such review is completed and clearance to market or approval is obtained.
 The FDA could require that we stop selling our products or diagnostic assays pending pre-market clearance or approval.
 If the FDA allows our products or assays to remain on the market but there is uncertainty about our products or assays, if they are labeled investigational by the FDA or if labeling claims the FDA allows us to make are very limited, orders from laboratory supply distributors and physicians, or reimbursement from third-party payors, may decline.
 The regulatory approval process may involve, among other things, successfully completing additional clinical trials and making a 510(k) submission or filing a pre-market approval application with the FDA.
-If the FDA requires pre-market review, our products or assays may not be cleared or approved on a timely basis, if at all.
-We may also decide voluntarily to pursue FDA pre-market review of our products or assays if we determine that doing so would be appropriate.
+If the FDA requires pre-market review, our products or assays if we determine that doing so would be appropriate.